hsouri/BayesianTransferLearning/README.md

 For the complete list of requirements see `requirements.txt`.

+### Prepare Datasets:

+For your convenience, we have provided the python scripts for downloading and organizing the `Oxford Flowers 102` and `Oxford-IIIT Pet` datasets.
+The python scripts can be find [here](https://github.com/hsouri/BayesianTransferLearning/tree/main/Prapare%20Data).

 ### Usage:
 Use `prior_run_jobs.py` both to learn priors from pre-trained checkpoints and also to perform inference on downstream tasks.